Rubiksron/PostgreSQL/README.md

 # PostgreSQL
 This app demonstrates the communication between the client-side and the server-side using PostgreSQL as a database.
+Originally created by Brook Riggio.